codingPhuc/IRL-learning-value-2/Fail Behavior.md

 - An interactive habit tracker (Notion, Google Sheets, or app)

 - A condensed “daily reminders” card for your phone or desk

+how to clean the bath,
+1. first you will spary it with a all purpose cleanner
+2. let it sit for a bit
+3. crub it using a brush on your left hand and the water sprayer on your right how to  [re thread](https://www.youtube.com/watch?time_continue=117&v=wnW7OWsq7vk&embeds_referring_euri=https%3A%2F%2Fchatgpt.com%2F&source_ve_path=MjM4NTE) a string pant

+#relationship
+andi like too have bit of food to eat like snack  he does not like to eat a full meal